nomis51/Menagerie/README.md

 - The name of the player
 - The time
 - The price (Usefull if you have multiple items with different prices)
-- The offers are ordered by price (Lowest price on top)
 - The offers are ordered by time

 ![2020-12-30 19_42_20-YoloCursorOverlay](https://user-images.githubusercontent.com/25111613/103388464-28ed5a80-4ad7-11eb-9da4-10e2958eb08b.png)